GitauHarrison/notes/linode/deploy_on_linode.md

     - Here, we are updating the permissions on all files found inside `.ssh` folder.

     - In Linux, the `chmod` command is used to change permissions of files and directories.
-The first digit in the command `chmod 700`, that is number 7, define the permissions for the owner/user of that file or folder which is basically means the user has _read_, _write_ and _execute_ rights.
+The first digit in the command `chmod 700`, that is number 7, defines the permissions for the owner/user of that file or folder.
+It means that the user has _read_, _write_ and _execute_ rights.
 The second digit, 0, means no permissions, and it applies to the group of that directory.
 The last digit, 0, applies to everyone else.
 The second command `chmod 600` applies the 6 hundred permissions to the owner, the group and everyone else on the files found in the `.ssh` folder.

     - Now, if I exit the server by running `exit` in the terminal, and hit `Enter` again after pasting `ssh gitauharrison@139.162.221.92`, I should be able to SSH into the virtual machine without a password.
 <br>